karinpatenge/asktom-spatial/2024/08_RasterAlgebra/scripts/01-setup_compute.md

    ![create_a_vm_instance](../images/create_a_compute_vm.png)

-   Once the compute VM is provisioned, copy its the public IP address.
+   Once the compute VM is provisioned, make a note of its public IP address.

 ### Install required software components

    Establish an SSH connection to your newly created compute VM using a client of your choice (PuTTY, MobaXterm, ...).

    Login as user `opc` (which has sudo permissions).

-   Note: Steps 3 and 4 are only required for Oracle Database version 23.4, which does not include `GDAL` in the `$ORACLE_HOME/md`.

 1. Install Podman